norman-ricky-bennett/MarchMadnessAPI/README.md

 :white_check_mark: Collaboration as a team using GitHub to create an MVP
 :white_check_mark: Implementation of n-tier structure
 :white_check_mark: Creation of API endpoints
-:white_check_mark: Testing and debug APIs
+:white_check_mark: Testing and debugging APIs
 :white_check_mark: Using foreign keys to connect data tables

 ## How It Works

 Testing API endpoints can be done using *Postman.*

-In Postman, create a new environment called "March Madness API".

-Create a new **Get Request**
+You will first need to clone the repository, open the March Madness folder, and run the MarchMadnessAPI solution in Visual Studio.
+Once the project is running on localhost, you can begin testing endpoints in Postman.

 ## Project Links